svanellewee/peculiar-computing/content/posts/uml-continued.md

 make O=~/uml ARCH=um -j$(nproc)
 ```

-This should mean that you end up with an executable at `~/uml/linux` next we'll need to build the filesystem.
-That's where busybox's `bootfloppy` example comes in handy for clues.
+This should mean that you end up with an executable at `~/uml/linux`.
+Next we'll need to build the filesystem and that's where busybox's `bootfloppy` example comes in handy for clues.

 ## The busybox source